datacarpentry/semester-biology/documents/style-guide.md

 ### Page Layout

-- Do NOT leave extra whitespace, unless required to properly format the markdown rendering.
+- Do not leave extra whitespace, unless required to properly format the markdown rendering.
 Include one blank line following the YAML front matter.

 - Wrap lines at 80 characters, but don't break urls or markdown rendering.